matansuliman/Numerical_Analysis_1/README.md

-This branch contains methods to find the Plynomial Interpolation and Polynomial Approximations.
+This branch contains methods to find the Polynomial Interpolations and Polynomial Approximations.